Abimelech (Judges)

 Abimelech (/əˈbɪməˌlɛk/; אֲבִימֶלֶךְ ’Ǎḇīmeleḵ) or Abimelek was the king of Shechem and the tribal territory of Manasseh, and a son of biblical judge Gideon.
 His name can best be interpreted as "my father is king", claiming the inherited right to rule.
 He is introduced in Judges 8:31 as the son of Gideon and his Shechemite concubine, and the biblical account of his reign is described in chapter nine of the Book of Judges.
 According to the Bible, he was an unprincipled and ambitious ruler who often engaged in wars against his own subjects.

 Ascension to kingship

 The killing of seventy brothers

 According to the Book of Judges, Abimelech went to Shechem to meet with his uncles and grandfather of his mother's side, and claimed to them that he should be the sole ruler over them and Shechem and not his brothers.
 He asked them whether they'd prefer to be ruled by seventy rulers or just by the individual, and he affirmed them as equal brothers.
 Because of Abimelech's affirmation to them, the men inclined to follow him, and gave him seventy silver shekels from the Temple of Baal Berith.
-He and the men then traveled to Ophrah for Gideon's home to kill Gideon's seventy sons, Abimelech's brothers; they were killed on the same stone, with only one escaping, Jotham.
+He and the men then traveled to Ophrah, Gideon's home, to kill Gideon's seventy sons, Abimelech's brothers; they were killed on the same stone, with only one escaping, Jotham.